searchpioneer/lingua-dotnet/README.md

 functionality of those systems or don't want to learn the ropes of those, a small flexible library comes in handy.

-So far, three other comprehensive open source libraries working on the CLR for this task are [LanguageDetection](https://github.com/KRSogaard/language-detection) and [NTextCat](https://github.com/ivanakcheurov/ntextcat).
+So far, two other comprehensive open source libraries working on the CLR for this task are [LanguageDetection](https://github.com/KRSogaard/language-detection) and [NTextCat](https://github.com/ivanakcheurov/ntextcat).
 Unfortunately these have major drawbacks: